calvin-gao/ZotBoba/README.md

 # ZotBoba
- A place for people to post ratings of drinks near UCI
+ A Blog website for people to post ratings of drinks

 ## What I have Learned